 Understanding the Digestive System

-Signs and Symptoms of Esophageal Varices
+Signs & Symptoms of Esophageal Varices

-- Bloody stools
+- Black or tarry stools

 - Abdominal pain

-Get Emergency Help Immediately for These Symptoms
+Get Emergency Help Immediately for these Symptoms

-Last Updated & Reviewed By: Jacquelyn Ekern, MS, LPC on June 11th, 2015
+Last Updated & Reviewed By: Jacquelyn Ekern, MS, LPC on November 7th, 2022

 Published on EatingDisorderHope.com